ClementMathole/TaskManagerAPI/README.md

-# CloudBased Task Management API
+# Task Management API

 ## Overview
-The CloudBased Task Management API is a RESTful service designed to manage tasks efficiently.
+A simple Task Management API designed to manage tasks efficiently.
 It provides endpoints to create, read, update, and delete tasks, along with user authentication and authorization.

 ## Features
 - User Registration and Authentication
 - Create, Read, Update, and Delete Tasks
-- Task Assignment to Users
 - Task Status Tracking
-- Due Date Management
 - Priority Levels

 ## Technologies Used